gsidhu/open-in-browser/README.md

 # Open in Browser
-Opens the current Git repository's remote URL in your default browser.
+Opens the current Git repository's remote URL in a browser.

 ## Usage
 1. Run `Open Remote URL in Browser` from the Command Palette.